Nuno-Jesus/Make-A-Make/README.md

 VAR2 does not contain my name
 ```

-Altough `VAR1` and `VAR2` are very similar, `VAR2` ends in a space!
+Although `VAR1` and `VAR2` are very similar, `VAR2` ends in space!
 It was more than enough to assert an inequality between the 2 values.
 However, the first conditional evaluates to true, because all strings from VAR1 match the strings in the right field.
 Note that **leading whitespaces are ignored, but trailing spaces are not**.

+> **Note**
-> **Note:** you can use the `strip` built-in makefile function to remove whitespaces.
+> You can use the `strip` built-in makefile function to remove whitespaces.

 Conditionals determine which parts of the `Makefile` should be excluded or included before the building process begins.
 You can use conditionals to include/exclude commands of a recipe, change a variable's value or even change which variables should be used in the build.